cyberbotics/epuck_ros2/installation/cross_compile/README.md

 rsync -rLR --safe-links pi@[raspberry_pi_ip]:/{lib,usr,opt/vc/lib} /home/develop/rootfs
 ```

-> Initially, `rsync` will take more time to perform synchronization, but the cross-compilation process will be faster after (as the cross-compiler doesn't have to ask for a file every time).
+> Initially, `rsync` will take more time to perform synchronization, but the cross-compilation process will be faster after (as the cross-compiler doesn't have to transfer a file from Raspberry Pi every time).

 The second way, you can use `sshfs` tool to mount the rootfs: